xplenty/xplenty-api-doc-v2/sections/update-schedule.md

 This call updates the given schedule.
 Note that you cannot edit start_at date if schedule's execution count is greater than zero.

-If you want to use similar schedule you can clone it using the [clone schedule method](https://github.com/xplenty/xplenty-api-doc/blob/master/sections/clone-schedule.md)
+If you want to use a similar schedule you can clone it using the [clone schedule method](https://github.com/xplenty/xplenty-api-doc/blob/master/sections/clone-schedule.md)

 A successful call returns the following details for the schedule after the changes.